auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 Using the auto-format feature of Clangd, you can cause changes that are not actually better or easier to read.
 So always check the changes before committing them, and only commit the changes you want to send.
-If you make a patch, you can also run the `checkpatch.pl` script to check for style problems introduced by you, to fix before sending it.
+If you make a patch, you can also run the `checkpatch.pl` script to check for style problems introduced by you, to fix them before sending it.

 # Conclusion

 This was more of a guide than an article.
-My goal was to document all steps I took to build the Linux Kernel and set up a development environment.
+My goal was to document all the steps I took to build the Linux Kernel and set up a development environment.
 I hope it can be useful to someone else, and I know it can be useful to me in the future (I will forget some things, and come back here too).

-One thing that I usually do, that helps me a lot, is to not just follow a guide, but to also change things in the way to make it my own.
+One thing that I usually do, that helps me a lot, is to not just follow a guide, but to also change things in a way to make them my own.
-It is usually doing this that I get thing wrong, and also where I learn the most.
+It is usually doing this that I get things wrong, and also where I learn the most.

 ## Thanks!